ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/appendix/implementation-notes.md

 37fd3a02…bb95  data/results/pipeline_info/design_reads.csv
 ```

-{: .note }
-> The SHA-512 checksums have been shortened in the above example.
+{% include callout.html type="note" content="The SHA-512 checksums have been shortened in the above example." %}

 Creating the manifest file without using BagIt tools/libraries can be done using the equivalent of: